Firing Up the Quantum Future

 - Dr Mattia Fiorentini, Head of Machine Learning and Quantum Algorithms, Cambridge Quantum Computing

-- Moderator: Victor Tan, Director - Investments, SGInnovate
+- Moderator: Victor Tan, Director - Venture Investing, SGInnovate

 Prof Michael J Biercuk, CEO & Founder, Q-CTRL